danitso/clouddk-cloud-controller-manager/README.md

 ### LoadBalancer

 The `clouddk-cloud-controller-manager` plugin adds support for Load Balancers based on HAProxy.
-These can be created just like regular load balancers.
-However, the following annotations can be used in order to modify the default configuration:
+These can be created just like regular Load Balancers.
+However, the following annotations can be used to modify the default configuration:

 #### kubernetes.cloud.dk/load-balancer-algorithm